k-um-i/yt-log-visualizer/README.md

 # yt-log-visualizer
-Python script for generating an overview.html file that provides an overview of Youtube data logged in a .csv file.
+Python app built with [streamlit](https://github.com/streamlit/streamlit) that provides an overview of Youtube data logged in a .csv file.

 ## Usage Instructions
 1. Clone the repo